SeiyaO/JijBench/docs/tutorial_parameter-search_TSP.md

 ### QUBO Formulation

-Before defining a function to perform optimization calculations, let us introduce QUBO formulation.
+Before defining a function to perform optimization, let us introduce QUBO formulation.

 To solve constrained optimization problem such as TSP, we need to transpile them to formulation that has no constraint, called QUBO (Quadoratic Unconstraint Binary Optimization)